viadee/camunda-platform-7-examples/engine/custom-history-levels/README.md

 This example show how to implement a custom history-level to exclude certain variables from being historized by Camunda.

 ## How to start
-* Simply start the `ProcessApplication` and follow anything in the log, of may use the debugger.
+* Simply start the `ProcessApplication` and follow anything in the log, or may use the debugger.
 * You can use the Enterprise-Edition (-ee) in order to have a look at historic variables using Camunda Cockpit

 ## How it works